aktfrikshun/gifthealth/README.md

 4. **Performance**: Performance tests show the system can handle 200,000+ events per second.
 For very large files (millions of events), consider streaming processing
 5. **Validation**: More robust input validation and error handling
 6. **Output Formats**: Support for JSON, CSV, or other output formats
+7. **Web Interface & Serverless Deployment**: Transform into a stateless, serverless utility with:
+   - **Web Interface**: RESTful API and web UI for receiving input via file uploads or direct API calls
+   - **Stateless Architecture**: Each request processes independently, making it horizontally scalable
+   - **Cloud Deployment**: Deploy on AWS Fargate for serverless container execution with automatic scaling
+   - **CI/CD Pipeline**: Implement cloud-based CI/CD (e.g., GitHub Actions, GitLab CI, or AWS CodePipeline) for automated testing, building, and deployment
+   - **Benefits**:
+     - No server management overhead
+     - Automatic scaling based on demand
+     - Pay-per-use cost model
+     - High availability and fault tolerance
+     - Easy integration with other cloud services (S3 for file storage, CloudWatch for monitoring, etc.)